ROOTS OF INCLUSION

 • Explore topics like disability rights, anti-racism, civil rights, and advocacy

-• Participate in a youth-led listening tour to hear from your community
+• Participate in a youth-led listening tour to hear from their community

 Year 2